aliazizy/FullNameSorting/README.md

 The program should also write the sorted names to a file called sorted-names-list.txt.

 ## CI/CD Pipeline
-Using GitHub actions, a continuous integration (CI) workflow(Pipeline) has been added to build and run tests.<br/>
+Using GitHub actions, a continuous integration (CI) workflow(Pipeline) has been added to build and run tests which could be found  [here](https://github.com/aliazizy/FullNameSorting/actions "here").<br/>
 For example:<br/>
 ![GitHub CI/CD workflow](GitHubActionWorkflow.png "GitHub CI/CD workflow")